About Bold Blind Beauty & Stephanae McCoy

 All people are beautiful!

 To me, ‘Real Beauty’ in people goes deep beyond the surface level and is far from superficial.
 I believe real beauty acknowledges the value of a person regardless of anything that might set them apart from others.
 Real beauty is inclusive and embraces people where they are.
-Today, the site features stories of people from around the world who are blind/low vision across all walks of life.
+Today, the site features stories of people from around the world who are blind or who have low vision across all walks of life.

 Bold Blind Beauty is personified by Abby, my badass alter ego who you can read about here.
 Abby is an on-the-move fashion icon who walks in confidence, reflecting the beauty of women and girls who are blind/low vision.
 The online boutique carries merch with positive messaging including Abby’s image designed for everyone.